Ephraim-Kamau/ip1/README.md

 </ul>

 ## Support and contact details
-<p>In case of any questions, ideas or contributions, feel free to contact me on either via telephone or email.</p>
+<p>In case of any questions, ideas or contributions, feel free to contact via email: kephraim19@gmail.com</p>
-<p>My telephone contacts is 0710700358 and my email is kephraim19@gmail.com</p>

 ### Public